Cancel anytime

 Overview

-The Schwab 1-5 Year Corporate Bond ETF (SPSB) seeks to track the total return of the Bloomberg US 1-5 Year Corporate Bond Index, reflecting the performance of U.S. dollar-denominated investment-grade corporate bonds with maturities between 1 and 5 years.
+The Schwab 1-5 Year Corporate Bond ETF (SPSB) seeks to track the total return of the Bloomberg US 1-5 Year Corporate Bond Index.
+The fund invests in a diversified portfolio of U.S. dollar-denominated, investment-grade corporate bonds with maturities between 1 and 5 years.
+Its primary focus is on providing current income and preserving capital.

 Reputation and Reliability

-Schwab is a well-established and reputable financial services firm with a strong track record in managing investment products.
+Schwab is a well-established and reputable financial services company with a long history of providing investment products and services.

 Management Expertise